ozgurgunes/chassis-css/js/tests/README.md

-## How does Bootstrap's test suite work?
+## How does Chassis' test suite work?

-Bootstrap uses [Jasmine](https://jasmine.github.io/).
+Chassis uses [Jasmine](https://jasmine.github.io/).
 Each plugin has a file dedicated to its tests in `tests/unit/<plugin-name>.spec.js`.

 - `visual/` contains "visual" tests which are run interactively in real browsers and require manual verification by humans.